simonox/smart-energy-monitor/software/firmware/shelly-monitor/README.md

 ### InfluxDB Bucket

-I created a bucket called `Shelly`in InfluxDB, so we can store the messages in this bucket.
+I created a bucket called `shelly`in InfluxDB, so we can store the messages in this bucket.

 ### Node-RED